fp7mplane/demo-infra/contentcuration/README.md

 ## Repository and Analysis Module

-**tstatrepository.py** is the mPlane interface for the tstat-repository implementing the analysis modules Content Curation use case.
+**tstatrepository.py** is the mPlane interface for the tstat-repository implementing the analysis module for the Content Curation use case.

 ## Howto

-Here follow the steps to run the use case:
+Follow these steps:

 1. Set the parameters in the files **reasoner.conf** (e.g., path to certificates, supervisor address, client port and address, and roles)

-2. Set the envirnoment variable PYTHONPATH to point to [PROTOCOL_RI_DIR] `
+2. Set the environment variable PYTHONPATH to point to the [PROTOCOL_RI_DIR]

         $ export PYTHONPATH=[PROTOCOL_RI_DIR]
-    `

-3. Run the supervisor from the reference implementation [mPlane protocol RI](https://github.com/fp7mplane/protocol-ri) (first, add the capability "repository-top_popular_urls = guest,admin" in [Authorizations] section):
+3a.
+First,  get the supervisor from the reference implementation [mPlane protocol RI](https://github.com/fp7mplane/protocol-ri), and add the capability "repository-top_popular_urls = guest,admin" in [Authorizations] section of the supervisor configuration file (supervisor.conf).
-    `
+3b.
+Run the supervisor:

         $ export PYTHONPATH=[PROTOCOL_RI_DIR]
         $ python3 scripts/mpsup --config supervisor.conf
-    `

-5. Run the tstat-repository
+4. Run the tstat-repository
-    `

         $ export PYTHONPATH=[PROTOCOL_RI_DIR]
         $ python3 tstatrepository.py --config conf/tstatrepository.conf
-    `

-6. Run the reasoner
+5. Run the reasoner
-    `

         $ export PYTHONPATH=[PROTOCOL_RI_DIR]
         $ python3 reasoner --config reasoner.conf
-    `